Best Colleges & Universities in Iowa

 Salary After Attending: $31,700

-Located in Creston, Southwestern Community College offers programs in the arts and sciences, and it is also well regarded for its programs in career and technical education.
+Located in Creston, Southwestern Community College offers programs in the arts and sciences, and it is well regarded for its programs in career and technical education.
 In addition to the main campus in Creston, the college has satellite campuses in Red Oak and Osceola.
-More than 400 online classes are offered each semester.
-On campus, students can choose from programs such as professional music, nursing, graphic design, criminal justice, and information technology systems networking.
+Students can choose from more than 400 online classes offered each semester.
+On-campus, students can choose from programs such as professional music, nursing, graphic design, criminal justice, and information technology systems networking.
 Some of the most popular fields of study at this school are the humanities, liberal arts, welding, and licensed practical nurse training.
 A college transfer program is available in the arts and sciences.
 Southwestern Community College accepts 100 percent of applicants, and it has a graduation rate of 56 percent.
 The average starting salary for graduates is $28,500.